MicrosoftDocs/VBA-Docs/api/Word.XMLNodes.md

 Use the  **Add** method to add an XML element to a selection, a range, or the document.
 The following example inserts the example element from the SimpleSample schema into the active document at the insertion point or surrounding the active selection.

- **Note**  Because XML is case sensitive, the XML element as typed in the Name parameter of the  **Add** method must be typed exactly as it appears in the schema referenced in the Namespace parameter.
+ **Note**  Because XML is case-sensitive, the XML element as typed in the Name parameter of the  **Add** method must be typed exactly as it appears in the schema referenced in the Namespace parameter.